Vegan lemon curd layer cake – easy, fluffy vegan lemon cake layered with vegan lemon curd and vegan lemon buttercream

-I’ve been meaning to do some dabbling in vegan baking for a while now; veganism is becoming increasingly popular and while I myself have no intention of going vegan (vegetarian does me just fine and besides, I could never give up cheese), I do know several vegans and am attempting to cut down on dairy so it only seems fair to have a few vegan versions of bakes up my sleeve.
+I’ve been meaning to do some dabbling in vegan baking for a while now; veganism is becoming increasingly popular and while I myself am not vegan (vegetarian does me just fine and I would struggle to give up cheese), I do know several vegans and am attempting to cut down on dairy so it only seems fair to have a few vegan versions of bakes up my sleeve.

 They contain a bit of golden syrup which helps to bind them in place of the egg; you can taste it in the baked cake which I really like (I love golden syrup), but if you are less keen then I think that you could use maple or corn syrup (or honey if you aren’t making this cake for vegans) in it’s place.